tstoeter/omero-documentation/omero/sysadmins/omeromovie.rst

 channels to display, and more (see below).
 The movie can also show information overlayed on the image: z-section, scale bar and timing.

-The moie resulting from the script will automatically be uploaded to the server and become a file attachment to the source image.
+The movie resulting from the script will automatically be uploaded to the server and become a file attachment to the source image.

 Viewing the movie